cyptmos/pw-vault/README.md

 A lightweight CLI password manager built with Unix environments in mind.
 Designed for users who want to pipe credentials into other applications or store account data locally.

-    ⚠️ Disclaimer ⚠️: This project was developed as a personal security tool.
-While it implements industry-standard cryptographic functions (Argon2id, Fernet/AES), Always evaluate your own security needs before using my personal project for sensitive data.
+⚠️ Disclaimer: This project was developed as a personal security tool.
+While it implements industry-standard cryptographic functions (Argon2id, Fernet/AES), Always evaluate your own security needs before using my personal project for sensitive data ⚠️.

 ## Features
 - Argon2id to derive encryption keys.